 With your water quality report in hand and a decision made about which system to use, your shopping experience just got a whole lot simpler.
 Now, you’ll simply need to choose which elements you want removed from your tap water.
 There are dozens of common chemicals and elements that homeowners consider removing from their water supplies, but elements such as mercury, iron, zinc and fluoride are among the most commonly filtered elements.
 For a complete list of contaminants that you can consider removing from your water supply, click here.

-In order to keep your body and mind safe, eliminating potential toxins from your daily diet is crucial.
+In Home Water Purification System will keep your body and mind safe, eliminating potential toxins.
 You wouldn’t eat poison: why would you drink it?
 Now that you know which water filtration home systems are available and what they can do, you’ll be able to make a wise investment decision.